labBioinfo/workflow/README.md

 workflow-database-install.sh - Creates the databases, sets up the kraken database for data input later

+workflow-install-python-dependencies.py - Installs Python dependencies that you don't have.

 workflow-basic-test.sh - Sort of kind of deprecated, it's just the first version of workflow.sh.
 This'll almost certainly get replaced later, but I kept it for nostalgia(?) purposes.